Lady Caroline Lamb: Literary career

-Lady Caroline Lamb was noted to have been involved in a few different literary circles that met in the Holland House, Lady Charleville's, Lord Ward's, Lord Lansdowne's, and others of similar repute.

-Lady Caroline's most famous work is Glenarvon, a Gothic novel that was released in 1816 just weeks after Byron's departure from England.
+Lady Caroline Lamb was noted to have been involved in a few different literary circles that met in the Holland House, Lady Charleville's, Lord Ward's, Lord Lansdowne's and others of similar repute.Lady Caroline's most famous work is Glenarvon, a Gothic novel that was released in 1816 just weeks after Byron's departure from England.
 Although published anonymously, Lady Caroline's authorship was an open secret.
 It featured a thinly disguised pen-picture of herself and her former lover, who was painted as a war hero who turns traitor against Irish nationalism.
-The book was notable for featuring the first version of the Byronic hero outside of Byron's own work as well as a detailed scrutiny of the Romantic Period and, more specifically, the Ton.
+The book was notable for featuring the first version of the Byronic hero outside of Byron's own work as well as a detailed scrutiny of the Romantic period and, more specifically, the Ton.
 Lady Caroline included scathing caricatures of several of those prominent society members.
 One of them, the Countess of Jersey, cancelled Lady Caroline's vouchers to Almack's in retribution for her characterisations.
-This was the opening salvo in a backlash that found Lady Caroline blackballed from fashionable society: although her sister-in-law, Emily Lamb, Countess Cowper, got Lady Caroline readmitted to Almack's in 1819, her reputation never fully recovered.
+This was the opening salvo in a backlash that found Lady Caroline outcast from fashionable society: although her sister-in-law, Emily Lamb, Countess Cowper, got Lady Caroline readmitted to Almack's in 1819, her reputation never fully recovered.

 Byron responded to the novel; "I read Glenarvon too by Caro Lamb….God damn!"
 The book was a financial success that sold out several editions but was dismissed by critics as pulp fiction.
 However, Goethe deemed it worthy of serious literary consideration.

-In 1819, Lady Caroline put her ability to mimic Byron to use in the narrative poem "A New Canto."
+In 1819, Lady Caroline mimicked Byron's style in the narrative poem "A New Canto".
 Years before, Lady Caroline had impersonated Byron in a letter to his publishers to have them send her a portrait of Byron.
-It worked; the tone and substance of her request fooled them into sending the painting.
+It worked, and the tone and substance of her request fooled them into sending the painting.
 She used that skill to respond to Byron's "Don Juan I and II".
-Lady Caroline was most concerned with those allusions Byron had made about her; for example, the line "Some play the devil—and then write a novel" from "Don Juan II".
-In "A New Canto", Lady Caroline wrote – as Byron – "I'm sick of fame; I'm gorged with it; so full I almost could regret the happier hour; When northern oracles proclaimed me dull."
+Lady Caroline was most concerned with the allusions Byron had made about her; for example, the line "Some play the devil—and then write a novel" from "Don Juan II".

+In "A New Canto", Lady Caroline wrote—as Byron—"I'm sick of fame; I'm gorged with it; so full I almost could regret the happier hour; When northern oracles proclaimed me dull."
 Byron never publicly responded to the poem.
 A reviewer of the time opined, in part; "The writer of this lively nonsense has evidently intended it as an imitation of Lord Byron.
 It is a rhapsody from beginning to end."

 Lady Caroline published three additional novels during her lifetime: Graham Hamilton (1822), Ada Reis (1823), and Penruddock (1823).